RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

 there is a technical reason, the error can be modelled as a domain error encapsulating the technical problem so that callers can focus on the what, not the why.)

-We need a better way of representing domain errors and leave Exceptions for panics.
+Developers need a better way of representing successful outcomes and domain errors while leaving Exceptions for panics.

 Thinking about the circumstances in which a domain error can arise, we soon realise that the way we model these circumstances in code should mimic the requirements.
-For example, analysing the requirement *"If the customer exists then update their name else do nothing"* tells us that the function `findCustomer` can return either a `Customer` or `Nothing`<sup>8</sup>.
-Our code can then act on the result.
+For example, analysing the requirement *"If the customer exists then update their name (else do nothing)"* tells us that the function `findCustomer` can return either a `Customer` or `Nothing`<sup>8</sup>.
+Our code must then act on either result/outcome.
 When a `Customer` is returned then update their name, else on `Nothing` do nothing.

 The language construct that can be used to achieve this is the [Sum Type](https://en.wikipedia.org/wiki/Tagged_union) which allows developers to specify the different types that a value can be, and enforce handling